radioactivityy/Capturing-videos-OPENCV/README.md

 # Capturing-videos-OPENCV

-It is made for capturing any videos using the default camera.
+It has made for capturing any videos using the default camera.